-- Continued the application of water, odor-suppressant foam, and BioSolve for odor and dust control;
+- Continued the application of water for dust control;

 - Maintained erosion and sediment (E&S) controls (Installed waddles - wood chip and straw filled fabric tubes - around the Site perimeter to prevent silt and sediment from leaving the Site and covered all stockpiles);

 - Continued pumping from the decontamination pads, excavated areas, sumps and dewatering wells to the water treatment plant (WTP);

 - Continued operation of the WTP and discharge to the sewer;

 - Continued shallow excavation and backfilling on the western areas of the Site;

 - Continued lining and loading trucks and shipping impacted soil to Bayshore Soil Management for treatment and disposal:

 - 131 trucks; 2,699.26 tons shipped last week; and

 - Continued crushing and stockpiling reuse material to be used for backfill in the deep excavation on the eastern area of the Site; and

 - Continued deep excavation within the SOE wall under the temporary containment building (TCB).